Exceptional-Khoi/tp/docs/UserGuide.md

 * `DATE`: Must follow DD/MM/YY format.
+  - Defaults to today's date if not provided.
   - Day must be `01` to `31`.
   - Month must be `01` to `12`.
   - Year must be two digits (e.g., `25` for 2025).